Library Exhibits and Displays

 All About Bird Eggs

 What’s in an egg?
 How and why are bird eggs different from those of other animals?
 What are eggs made of?
 How are all the colors and patterns produced?
-So many questions!
-This display has answers and examples to explore.
+So much to see in this display.

 Owls